minghuaw/toy-rpc/toy-rpc/Readme.md

 The most recent breaking changes will be reflected here.
 Change logs can be found in [Change Log](#change-log).

+#### 0.6.1

+Non-breaking change

+- Multiple objects of the same types can be registered on the same server again, but you will need to use the `ServerBuilder::register_service` method as opposed to the regular `ServerBuilder::register`.
+More details can be found in `ServerBuilder::register_service`'s documentation.

 #### 0.6.0

 **Breaking Changes**